hetznercloud/csi-driver/README.md

 ### From v1 to v2

-There are two breaking changes between v1.6 and v2.0 that require user intervention.
+There are three breaking changes between v1.6 and v2.0 that require user intervention.
 Please take care to follow these steps, as otherwise the update might fail.

 **Before the rollout**: